vknowable/connext-router-track/README.md

 Key Vault
 ```

-To connect to your router host machine you can use a bastion server(jump server) to access it.
+To connect to your router host machine you can use a bastion server (jump server) to access it.
 A great tool for directly access your host machine is [teleport](https://goteleport.com/)

 To have a deep dive understanding how private network works:
 ![ALT text](schema/nat.png)

-As you can see in the digram above you can't access directly your router, only through the bastion server and then you can connect to the router host.
-Router is accesing the internet through NAT using it as gateway.
+As you can see in the digram above you can't directly access your router.
+You can only do this through the bastion server and then you can connect to the router host.
+The Router is accesing the internet through NAT using it as gateway.

-Using this configuration is less possible for a attack to compromose your router host.
+Using this configuration is less prone to attacks that would compromise your router host.

 **Further reading:**